 During cold or humid months, car owners frequently deal with fog.
-This usually happens when the colder air hits the windows which is warm from heat inside.
+This usually happens when the colder air hits the windows which are warm from the heat inside.
 Or maybe you just got in your car after a nice day at the spa and condensation arises.
-Fog created this way can seriously impact your view of the road and you won’t be able to drive safely.
+The fog created this way can seriously impact your view of the road and you won’t be able to drive safely.

 Lowe temperatures cause lower relative humidity.
 Generally speaking, cool air has more reduced moisture compared for example a warmer interior environment.
 Let’s say that it’s raining heavily outside and you enter your car with a wet jacket.
 This way you are increasing the humidity of your car’s interior.
 And since the inside of your car is warmer, the excess moisture will start evaporating and sticking to your car windows.

 What Can Do to Defog My Car Windows?